jtejido/hilbert/README.md

 While there has been a number of 2-d & 3-d implementation present online, it's somehow hard to find one that generalizes the notion of Hilbert curves to arbitrary dimensions of hypercube programmatically.

-This is helpful (in my personal use-case) for N-dimensional tree variants (B-Tree/R-Tree), voxelization, image compression and dithering, and cache-locality, among others (zeta functions of curves and abelian varieties over finite fields, singular homology groups of Peano continua, genomic visualization).
+This is helpful (in my personal use-case) for N-dimensional tree variants (B-Tree/R-Tree).

 The core algorithm is a port to Golang from the C code in a paper written by John Skilling published in the journal "Programming the Hilbert curve", (c) 2004 American Institute of Physics.